hokaxbt/infra/README.md

 ## Kubernetes

-- I use simple cluster configuration with single control plane node and multiple worker nodes.
+- I use a simple cluster configuration with single control plane node and multiple worker nodes.
 - I use [Ansible](https://docs.ansible.com/) to bootstrap and configure my Kubernetes nodes.
 See [this guide](./docs/bootstrap-nodes.md) on how to bootstrap Kubernetes nodes.